dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

 - Enable multipathing using `mpathconf --enable --with_multipathd y`
 - Enable `user_friendly_names` and `find_multipaths` in the `multipath.conf` file.

-As a best practice, use the following options to help the operating system and the mulitpathing software detect path changes efficiently:
+As a best practice, use these options to help the operating system and the mulitpathing software detect path changes efficiently:
 ```text
 path_grouping_policy multibus
 path_checker tur